Loule95450/PHPbones/README.md

 ### What do I need to modify for my template to work?

-> On `My-Project-Name/public/.htaccess` modify =ProjectFolderName= to the name of your project folder.

 > Edit `My-Project-Name/app/config/config.php` to configure the site (Database, site name)

 # What are the files for?